Fearless Nadia: Early life

-Career of Tapasree
+Career

 She toured India as a theatre artist and began working for Zarko Circus in 1930.
 She was introduced to Hindi films by Jamshed "J.B.H."
 Wadia who was the founder of Wadia Movietone, the behemoth of stunts and action in 1930s Bombay.
 At first, J.B.H. was bemused at Mary's insistence on trying out for the movies, but he took a gamble by giving her a cameo as a slave girl (in a hand-painted colour sequence that accentuated her blonde hair and sparkling blue eyes) in the film Desh Deepak, and then as Princess Parizaad in Noor-e-Yaman.
 Nadia proved a huge hit with the audience, whereupon, considering her skills at performing circus and other stunts, J.B.H., by then joined by his younger brother Homi, chose to develop her into a star.
 In 1967-68, when she was in her late 50s, she appeared in a James Bond spoof called Khiladi (The Player).

 Personal life

 Nadia married Homi Wadia in 1961 and thus became Nadia Wadia.
+The couple did not have children, but Homi adopted Nadia's son.

 Death

-Nadia died on 9 January 1996, a day after her 88th birthday, due to age-related diseases.
+Nadia died on 9 January 1996, soon after her 88th birthday, due to age-related diseases.

 Legacy

+According to the BBC, Nadia was "perhaps the first foreigner to attain cult status in Bollywood".

-In 1993, Nadia's great grandnephew, Riyad Vinci Wadia, made a documentary of her life and films, called Fearless: The Hunterwali Story.
-After watching the documentary at the 1993 Berlin International Film Festival, Dorothee Wenner, a German freelance writer, and film curator, wrote Fearless Nadia - The true story of Bollywood's original stunt queen, which was subsequently translated into English in 2005.
+In 1993, Nadia's grandnephew, Riyad Vinci Wadia, made a documentary of her life and films, called Fearless: The Hunterwali Story.
+After watching the documentary at the 1993 Berlin International Film Festival, Dorothee Wenner, a German freelance writer, and film curator, wrote Fearless Nadia: The true story of Bollywood's original stunt queen, which was subsequently translated into English in 2005.
 In Vishal Bharadwaj's Hindi film Rangoon, the role played by Kangana Ranaut was inspired by Nadia.

+To commemorate her 100th birthday, in 2015 the Government of India issued a postage stamp with her likeness.

 On 8 January 2018, Google displayed a doodle paying tribute to Fearless Nadia’s 110th birthday.
 The artist commissioned for the doodle was the Indian comic illustrator Devaki Neogi.
+In the same year, the University of Melbourne and the Australia India Institute published a collection of original essays entitled Fearless Nadia Occasional Papers.